 This part’s easier than you think

-So don’t overthink it.
-Pick something that feels close enough, start the group, and let the rest take shape from there.
+Pick something that feels right enough, get the group started, and let the personality of the club take shape from there.